ThinamXx/Fastai/20. Transformers/README.md

 ![Image](https://github.com/ThinamXx/300Days__MachineLearningDeepLearning/blob/main/Images/Day%20299a.PNG)

 **Transformers Tokenizer**
-Fastai Transform is defined as:
+-Fastai Transform is defined as:
   - an encodes method that is applied when transform is called.
   - a decodes method that is applied when decode method of transform is called.
   - a setups method that sets inner state of Transform.

 ![Image](https://github.com/ThinamXx/300Days__MachineLearningDeepLearning/blob/main/Images/Day%20299b.PNG)